 - Dropmore Scarlet is the longest blooming vine of the Lonicera clan in our area, taking us through the entire summer season.
-Scarlet, who is an iridescent orange with yellow and red in it, will keep reflowering prodigiously starting sometime in June and go right through October.
-Though she can grow up from locations that have modest light at the base of the plant, she needs sunshine on all the places where you want flowers.
-If there is less light there will be fewer flowers, but these vines are versatile, and if they can get a few hours of shafts of good daily light in the growing season, either of my prizewinning Loniceras still bloom quite well.
+D. Scarlet, who is an iridescent orange with yellow and red in it, will keep reflowering prodigiously starting sometime in June and go right through October.
+Though she can grow up from locations that have modest light at the base of the plant, sunshine is needed on all the places where you want flowers.
+If there is less light there will be fewer flowers, but these vines are versatile, and if they can get a few hours of shafts of good daily light in the growing season, either of these prizewinning Loniceras still bloom quite well.
 In a modestly lit place you might well enjoy the warming welcome that Scarlet can provide all season, even if the flowering is spare.
 Lonicera sempevirens is proudly a native North American species.
 Dropmore Scarlet resulted from a cross between Lonicera sempervirens and Lonicera hirsuta made by Dr. F.L.
 Skinner at Dropmore in Manitoba, Canada and was introduced in 1950.
 Some of the other L. sempevirens varieties are also candidates with great garden promise.**

 - My second favorite long blooming Lonicera is Graham Stuart Thomas, who is usefully light clear yellow, and these are easier hues than Scarlet’s oranges to add to diverse color schemes.
 While reblooming very reliably over a very long span, Graham is a bit less floriferous than Scarlet.
 Absolutely rock hardy, with excellent foliage, and nectar for you in its flowers, this is a vine I would not want to be without.Graham Stuart Thomas was one of the greatest plantsmen and garden writers of this past century.
 It seems so appropriate that this excellent vine carries on the tradition of quality that his name has always represented.For years I thought this Lonicera was a sempevirens variety, because the vine behaves like Dropmore Scarlet in so many ways, but Graham is actually a relative of a European wild species rather than our own continental native.In 12 years of growing this plant I have never had it self sow or otherwise behave in ways that might indicate invasive tendencies...